Karl Holzamer: Life

-Karl Holzamer was born in Frankfurt am Main and after the abitur in 1926 studied philosophy, pedagogy, psychology, and German at Ludwig Maximilian University of Munich, the Sorbonne, the Johann Wolfgang Goethe University of Frankfurt am Main and the University of Bonn.
+Karl Holzamer was born in Frankfurt am Main and after the abitur in 1926 studied philosophy, pedagogy, psychology, and German at the Ludwig-Maximilians-Universität München (LMU), the Sorbonne, the Goethe University Frankfurt, and the University of Bonn.
 In 1929, he was awarded his Ph.D. from Munich.
-After university he applied to the Pedagogic Academy in Bonn and did his First Examination as a Volksschullehrer.
+After university, he applied to the Pedagogic Academy in Bonn and did his First Examination as a Volksschullehrer.
 His reason for becoming a teacher was, according to him: "If you want to educate as a Volksschule teacher, then you have to go to Volksschule yourself."

 In 1931, Holzamer was co-publisher of the magazine "Stimmen der Jugend" ("Voices of Youth") in Düsseldorf.
 Within a short time, he became an assistant at the Psychological Institute of the University of Bonn and in November 1931 became assistant in the psychological department of the Westdeutscher Rundfunk.
-In politics he got involved in the "Reichsjugendausschuss" (Council of the Youth in the Reich) of the Zentrumspartei.
+In politics, he got involved in the "Reichsjugendausschuss" (Council of the Youth in the Reich) of the Zentrumspartei.
 Parallel to his occupations, an application to become a professor was started.